Permaculture Design Certification Course

 - Water in the landscape: ponds, earthworks, and rainwater catchment

-- Soil ecology, biochar, climate resiliency, and disaster response
+- Soil ecology, biochar, fungi, and soil fertility

 - Agroforestry, forest gardening, and diverse orchards